Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

             //     // The invitation has been cancelled
             //     "status": "invitation_cancelled"
             // },
             {
-                // The provided greeter ID doesn't correspond to any existing greeter "status": "greeter_not_found"
-            },
-            {
                 // The greeter is not part of the allowed greeters for this invitation "status": "greeter_not_allowed"